atsaloli/cicd/gitlab-ci/01-setting-up-ci/20-installing-gitlab-ci.md

 The Runner Server is in the GitLab `gitlab-ci-multi-runner` repository.

-Let's add the repo definition, install Runner Server, and allow the Runner Server to use Docker:
+Add the repo definition, install Runner Server, and allow the Runner Server to use Docker:

 ```console